Planning & Executing an EV Fleet Transition

 Multi-depot considerations:

 Managing a fleet transition requires a strategic approach to several key factors.
 To account for utility timelines, deployments should be staggered to align with specific grid upgrade schedules.
 Climate variation is addressed by adjusting range assumptions to fit regional environmental conditions, while local incentives are managed by maximizing available programs within each jurisdiction.
 Finally, to ensure centralized visibility, a single dashboard should be utilized to track fleet-wide KPIs.
+Learn more about available government incentives.

 Scaling is iterative.
 Fleets continue refining routes, charger locations, and asset mix over several years.
 The goal isn’t perfection on day one—it’s building systems that improve continuously.